Without prejudice letter: Unfairly dismissed, reinstated on appeal & resigned

 • The duty to follow fair and proper disciplinary and grievance procedures.

 It is our position that from [April of previous year], your client conducted a disciplinary investigation that was procedurally and substantively unfair.
 On [16th April] and [16th May of previous year], two surprise inspection visits were conducted at [Company name].
-It is [Employee] case that [Manager] gave an untrue account of her meetings with him on those dates; a position that he has maintained throughout the disciplinary process.
+It is [Employee]’s case that [Manager] gave an untrue account of her meetings with him on those dates; a position that he has maintained throughout the disciplinary process.
 It is denied that [Employee] was “invited to attend an investigatory meeting on 16 May”.
 He was not given any notice of this.
-No notes of this meeting have ever been provided to him despite his repeated requests, including by way of a Subject Access Request in [date in July the previous year], and most recently directly to the chairperson of the appeal panel on [Date in January ].
+No notes of this meeting have ever been provided to him despite his repeated requests, including by way of a Subject Access Request in [date in July the previous year], and most recently directly to the chairperson of the appeal panel on [date in January ].

 Your Grounds of Resistance refer to accounts of witnesses, [Employee 2] and [Employee 3], whose statements were used in the case against [Employee].
 However, no written statements were taken from these employees, and were never put to [Employee] or before the disciplinary panel.
 This was an unfair and unreasonable way to conduct an investigation, particularly in light of your client’s substantial size and resources, the gravity of the allegations and the seriousness of the consequences to [Employee] present and future employment.